-All NEOs earned cash bonuses more than \$50,000 in 2022.
-The board exercised its discretion and granted no 10 year stock options.
-In 2022 the board exercised its discretion and awarded 5 year options to Darren Kirk, Matthew Posno and Nick Gnatyuk (see Summary Compensation Table for detail).
-The award of share options to Messers Kirk and Posno recognizes their leadership position at the corporate level and reinforces their interest in improving our long-term financial performance.
-The award of 5 year share options to Mr. Gnatyuk reinforces his long term commitment to the extrusion tooling group and recognizes his role in expanding the extrusion tooling business into Europe with the acquisition of Halex in April 2022.
+All NEOs earned cash bonuses more than \$50,000 in 2023.
+The board exercised its discretion and granted no ten-year stock options.
+In 2023 the board exercised its discretion and awarded five-year options to Mr. Posno and Mr. Gnatyuk (see Summary Compensation Table for detail).
+The award of share options to Mr. Posno recognizes his leadership position at the corporate level and reinforces his interest in improving our long-term financial performance.
+The stock option award to Mr. Gnatyuk is in keeping with historic awards for business group vice president's and general managers.
 Mr. Robbins is nearing retirement and Mr. Schroers has announced his retirement from fulltime employment in 2023 and it was felt that, in this circumstance, options were not satisfactory long-term motivators.
+Mr. Kirk, pursuant to his employment contract is prohibited from receiving stock options because he is entitled to receive annual awards of PSUs and RSUs.
+For further detail see 'Executive Contracts' below.
 Historic share option information for grants to NEOs are shown in the table "Outstanding Option-Based Awards".